-LMTP is a recently developed non-parametric alternative that can be used to define causal effects.11 The literature for causal inference based on binary exposures is extensive.12 However, dichotomisation of the exposure using a arbitrary cut point leads to loss of information on the exposure and impair the ability to observe any “dose-response” effect on the outcome.
+LMTP is a recently developed non-parametric alternative that can be used to define causal effects.11 The literature for causal inference based on binary exposures is extensive.12 However, dichotomisation of the exposure using a arbitrary cut-off point leads to loss of information on the exposure and hinders the ability to observe any “dose-response” effect on the outcome.
 LMTP, on the other hand, allows us to quantify the effect of a treatment that changes the observed level of exposure in each individual to a new level11 .
-In other words, this framework can be adapted to quantify counterfactual outcomes for questions such as, “What would have happened to the prevalence of social participation if everyone in the study population increased or decreased their number of teeth by a certain amount?”, and “What if everyone in the study population loss their teeth?”.
+In other words, this framework can be adapted to quantify counterfactual outcomes for questions such as, “What would have happened to the prevalence of social participation if everyone in the study population increased or decreased their number of teeth by a certain amount?”, and “What if everyone in the study population lost their teeth?”.
 Furthermore, the corresponding statistical parameters for LMTP can be estimated using sophisticated doubly-robust statistical estimators, such as the targeted minimum loss-based estimation (TMLE) with Super Learner , which allows for the use of flexible machine learning predictions avoiding parametric modelling assumptions.13,14

-This study presents an analysis that estimates the effect of number of remaining teeth on social participation among older adults while taking the time-varying nature of variables into account.
+This study estimates the effect of the number of remaining teeth on social participation among older adults while taking the time-varying nature of variables into account.
 LMTP was used to dynamically shift the observed level of exposure (number of remaining natural teeth) to new levels in order to investigate its effect on social participation among functionally independent older adults in Japan over a 6-year period.
-A higher number of teeth would, presumably, have a positive impact on social participation.
-Hence, we hypothesised that as the number of teeth increases, social participation improves, and as the number of teeth decreases, social participation declines among older adults.
+We hypothesised that as the number of teeth increases, social participation improves, and as the number of teeth decreases, social participation declines among older adults.

 Methods